top of page

 4. Inflammation: The Silent Risk Multiplier

-Elevated hs-CRP predicts future heart attack and stroke
+• Elevated hs-CRP predicts future heart attacks and strokes.

 Inflammation acts as a risk amplifier, accelerating disease when combined with metabolic or vascular dysfunction.